kryoniteorg/kryo-messaging/README.md

 # Messaging library
-This library contains a simple `MessaginService` which simplifies the setup and work with RabbitMQ and the AMQP protocol.
+This library contains a simple `MessagingService` which simplifies the setup and work with RabbitMQ and the AMQP protocol.